-US Select Private Opportunities Fund GP, LLC (Investment Manager), Cordish Private Ventures and the Responsible Entity of CD Private Equity Fund I (Fund), have established an exempted limited partnership, US Select Private Opportunities Fund, L.P.
+U.S. Select Private Opportunities Fund II GP, LLC (Investment Manager), Cordish Private Ventures and E&P Investments Limited, in its capacity as Responsible Entity of CD Private Equity Fund II (Fund), have established an exempted limited partnership, US Select Private Opportunities Fund II, L.P.
 (LP), in the Cayman Islands for the purposes of acquiring, directly or indirectly, and dealing with, interests in private investment funds and interests in privately held companies.

-Under the terms of the agreement, the Fund, as a limited partner, has agreed to make capital contributions towards the acquisition of investments, as directed by the Investment Manager, up to a maximum contribution amount.
+Under the terms of the agreement, the Fund, as a Limited Partner, has agreed to make capital contributions towards the acquisition of investments, as directed by the Investment Manager, up to a maximum contribution amount.
 The limited partners are permitted to satisfy all, or any, of their outstanding capital commitment by making an in-kind contribution of a portfolio investment with the written consent of the other partners.
-The in-kind contribution will be credited to the account of the contributing partner in an amount equal to the fair market value of the contributions as at the date of the contribution.
-The Fund will make all further capital contributions until such time as the capital contributions of both parties equate to the relevant pro rata proportion required.